Gillette, Wyoming: History

+Rapid growth has taken place in the 21st century.
 Gillette annexed the census-designated place Antelope Valley-Crestview on January 1, 2018.
 Antelope Valley-Crestview's population was 1,658 at the 2010 census and it had an area of 4.9 mi^{2} (12.7 km^{²}).

 Geography

 Gillette is located at (44.282660, −105.505256).
 It is situated between the Bighorn Mountains to the west and the Black Hills to the east, in the Powder River Basin.

 According to the United States Census Bureau, the city has an area of 19.00 sqmi, of which 18.97 sqmi are land and 0.03 sqmi is water.

 Few trees were in Gillette when it was founded.
 The native trees, box elder and cottonwood, were found along creeks.
 The oldest surviving non-native trees were planted in the 1940s.
 The earliest were almost exclusively elm, cottonwood, white poplar, green ash, Colorado blue spruce, and ponderosa pine.
 In the 1960s, crab apples, honey locust, catalpa, European mountain-ash, and other evergreens were planted.
 Nurseries started to sell trees in the 1970s, which further increased tree diversity.